STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 }

-Furthermore this can be compounded to disable multiple flags at the same time.
+This can also be compounded to disable multiple flags at the same time.

-Finally trying to remember the binary for each flag gets a bit tough and is not very readable so we can modify the code to use macros for each flag which makes the whole procedure much easier to read now we understand what is happening under the hood, here is the final code:
+Trying to remember the binary for each flag gets a bit tough and is not very readable, so we can modify the code to use macros for each flag which makes the whole procedure much easier to read now we understand what is happening under the hood.
+Here is the final code utilising macros, implemented in C23: (If you are using <C23 then you will have to convert the binary representation to hex)

 #include <stdio.h>